The Extended Family

 Caution: This Erotica Sex Story contains strong sexual content, including Ma/Fa Ma/ft Mult Group Sex Polygamy/Polyamory Swinging

 I was almost in the lotus position.
-I’d substituted sitting Indian style with a nice straight back rather than twisting my arthritic legs into a position where they’d ache not only during the lotus position but also for days afterwards.
+I’d substituted sitting Indian style with a nice straight back rather than twisting my somewhat arthritic legs into a position where they’d ache not only during the lotus position but also for days afterwards.
 I had been this way for about half an hour, my hands extended across my knees in an open accepting position.
 I was on the beach at dawn; fortunately, this time of year dawn didn’t come that early.
-It was early January in Sarasota, Florida.
-I wasn’t sure this therapy was for me, but I was desperate to find relief from my mental distress and torment.
+It was early November in Sarasota, Florida.
+I wasn’t sure this therapy was for me, but I was desperate.

-I gradually uncurled from my meditation and looked around at the morning, finally paying attention to what was going on around me for the first time since I’d started my meditation and had my day’s uplifting experience.
+I gradually uncurled from my meditation and looked around at the morning, finally paying attention to what was going on around me for the first time since I’d started my meditation and had my day’s ‘uplifting’ experience.
 Today was one of the first times that I had become ‘one’ with the sound of the waves and the squawk of the shore birds, the feel of the sand beneath me, and the gentle wind at my back.

 I’d come every day for the past month, rain or shine, even on Christmas and New Year’s mornings.
 I had elected to spend the holiday period alone this year, for the first time in the past five-and-a-half decades of my life.
 The meditation was part of my self-therapy to get over the loss eight months earlier of Nancy, my wife of thirty-four years.

 At first, after she died, I remained in denial, conning myself that she’d walk through the door any minute and give me the latest on what our two daughters and their families were up to as she always had.
 They coddled me for a while, but I told them to stop.
 We talked every other week, but in my depressed state, I had little to report.
+What would I say?
+I stared at the wall all day again?

 Then I got angry at everything and everybody.
 I hurled a favorite vase through a window; I was mean and vindictive to sympathetic friends and merchants at their least infraction.
 I thought I’d sue her doctors or the hospital or someone, anyone I could think of.
 I was royally pissed.
-Nancy endured a long and debilitating illness, and then died.
+Nancy endured a two-year debilitating illness, and then died.
 I still dissolved into tears at the drop of a pin.
 My soulmate was gone.
 I’d cried almost the entire day before.

 A month after Nancy’s death I discovered the numbing effects of alcohol.
 I moved from an occasional glass of wine with dinner to consuming an entire bottle at dinner and then at lunch too, and then I found that Bloody Mary’s at breakfast were nice, then two, then I was drinking all day and all evening.
 It deadened the pain and I was then a mean and vindictive drunk for weeks – for months.
 When I was lucky, I passed out and slept a dreamless state.
 My solution for a hangover was more booze.